Diego-Hidalgo/symmetric-encryption-ciber/README.md

 - **Gradle 7.2**
 - **ZeroC Ice 3.7.10** Can be downloaded from their web page here: [Download Ice](https://zeroc.com/ice/downloads/3.7)

+## Server and client configuration

+If you want to run the programs locally ignore this step

 ## Execution

+You can run the programs by following the next instructions.

+### Local
-After making sure that you installed the previours requirements, you can run the programs locally by executing the following instructions on the project root.
+After making sure that you installed the previous requirements, do the following on the project root:

 1. Build the project
 `./gradlew build`
 2. Run the server
 `java -jar ./server/build/libs/server.jar`
+3. Run the client with the file you want to send as argument `java -jar ./client/build/libs/client.jar /path/to/file.txt`

+### Remote

+1. Install the requirements on client and server machines.
+2. Configure the client and server.

+   a.
+Modify the file `client/src/main/resources/client.cfg` replacing according to your server machine:
+     ```
+        Server.Proxy=SimpleServer:tcp -p SERVER_AVAILABLE_PORT
+        Ice.Default.Host=YOUR_SERVER_IP_ADDRESS
+     ```
+   b.
+Modify the file `server/src/main/resources/server.cfg` replacing according to your server machine and previous step
+     ```
+        FileAdapter.Endpoints=tcp -p SERVER_AVAILABLE_PORT
+        Ice.Default.Host=YOUR_SERVER_IP_ADDRESS
+     ```
+4. Copy the project to your client and server machines.

+On the server at the project root:

+5. Build the project
+`./gradlew build`

+6. Run the server
+`java -jar ./server/build/libs/server.jar`

+On the client at the project root:

+7. Build the project
+`./gradlew build`

-4. Run the client with the file you want to send as argument `java -jar ./client/build/libs/client.jar enviar.txt`
+8. Run the client with the file you want to send as argument `java -jar ./client/build/libs/client.jar /path/to/file.txt`